-See page 121 for the phone number of your local SHIP.
+See pages 125-128 for the phone number of your local SHIP.
 If you would like to become a volunteer SHIP counselor, contact the SHIP in your state to learn more.
-To find a SHIP in another state, visit shiptacenter.org or call 1-800-MEDICARE.

 Where can I find general Medicare information online?

 Visit Medicare.gov